dannysimfukwe/stable-rails/README.md

 - Make sure to run `stable setup` initially.
 - Requires `sudo` to modify `/etc/hosts`.
-- Caddy runs on background by default but logs can be checked in your terminal if `spawn` is configured with stdout/stderr attached.
+- Caddy runs in the background by default.
-- Rails apps are started on port 3000 by default.
+- Rails apps are started on dynamic ports by default.
 - Domains are automatically suffixed with `.test`.
+- Supports RVM and falls back to rbenv if RVM is unavailable.

 ## License

 MIT License